joaopedrovilares/Java-Authorization-JWT-api/README.md

 ## Description

-Create a JWT Tokken here ["JWT"](http://jwt-java-example.herokuapp.com/)
+Create a JWT Tokken here in  ["HEROKU"](http://jwt-java-example.herokuapp.com/)

 ### How do receive a JWT tokken?